Sendai Miyagi, Japan Travel Guide

 For popular fine dining spots, notably on weekends or during peak seasons, reservations are advisable.

 Many smaller eateries and izakayas prefer cash.
-Larger restaurants and hotels accept credit cards.
+Larger restaurants and hotels take credit cards.

 Many menus have pictures or some English.
 Translation apps assist with communication.

-You find everything from gourmet bentos to local sweets.
+You find a range from gourmet bentos to local sweets.